tjb47-dev/regexTutorial/gist-template.md

     {n,m}: matches the preceding character between n and m times

 ### OR Operator
+OR operator is used to combine two or more conditions or expressions, and it returns true if at least one of the conditions is true.
+    Here's how the OR operator works:

+    If both expressions are true, the OR operator returns true.
+    If only one expression is true, the OR operator returns true.
+    If both expressions are false, the OR operator returns false.

 ### Character Classes
+Character class is a set of characters that are enclosed in square brackets and used to match any one character from that set.
+Here are some common character classes and what they match:

+    [a-z]: matches any lowercase letter from a to z.
+    [A-Z]: matches any uppercase letter from A to Z.
+    [0-9]: matches any digit from 0 to 9.
+    [a-zA-Z]: matches any letter, whether uppercase or lowercase.
+    [\d]: matches any digit character.
+    [\D]: matches any non-digit character.
+    [\s]: matches any whitespace character, including spaces, tabs, and line breaks.
+    [\S]: matches any non-whitespace character.
+    [\w]: matches any word character, including letters, digits, and underscores.
+    [\W]: matches any non-word character.

 ### Flags
+Flags are optional parameters that can be added to the end of the expression to modify how the pattern is matched.
+    g (global): This flag causes the regular expression engine to find all matches in the input string, instead of stopping after the first match. i (ignore case): This flag causes the regular expression to ignore the difference between uppercase and lowercase letters when matching. m (multiline): This flag causes the "^" and "$" anchors to match the start and end of each line in a multi-line input string, instead of just the start and end of the entire input string. s (dotall): This flag causes the "." metacharacter to match any character, including line breaks. u (unicode): This flag enables support for Unicode characters in the regular expression. y (sticky): This flag causes the regular expression to match only at the position in the input string indicated by the lastIndex property of the regular expression object.

 ### Grouping and Capturing
 Grouping is a feature in regular expressions that allows you to group multiple characters or patterns together and treat them as a single unit.
 Grouping is done by enclosing the characters or patterns in parentheses ( and ).
 Capturing is a feature in regular expressions that allows you to extract specific parts of a matched string.
 Capturing is done by enclosing the part of the regular expression you want to capture in parentheses ( and ).